 How Volume Discounts are Applied in AWS Billing

-One of the most compelling features of AWS’s pricing model is its progressive discount structure for increased usage, often referred to as “volume-based discounts.”
+One of the most compelling features of the AWS pricing model is its progressive discount structure for increased usage, often referred to as “volume-based discounts.”
 This system encourages organizations to consume more services by offering cost benefits as usage escalates.

 But how exactly does it work?
 Here’s a closer look.